 Over the past few years, I’ve had the pleasure of meeting a few investment firm owners.
 The few I have met were amazing people and often very open about their businesses with me.
 A couple of them were kind enough to explain how they decide who to invest in… and today I’m going to share that with you.

-Firstly, so it can help you to understand what makes a successful business, but also I’ll break it down and explain how it can help you to start a startup.
+Firstly, to help you to understand what makes a successful startup but also I’ll break it down and explain how it can help you to start a startup.

 Startups are a gamble.
-The investors know that.
+Investors know that.
 But it’s their job to play the odds and discover the ones that are most likely to succeed.
 They’re good at deciding which ones will become a successful startup.

 So who do they invest in?

-Simply put: firms will invest if a) they like you b) they like the product, and c) they like the market.
+Simply put: firms will invest if (1) they like you (2) they like the product, and (3) they like the market.

 That sounds simple but let’s unpack that a bit: